John Scudder (builder): Personal life

 In December 1839, Scudder married Sarah Amanda Crawford Wilson at Savannah's First Baptist Church, which his father helped construct six years earlier.
 They had two children: Mary Elizabeth and Henry Wyler.

 Amos Scudder was living in Savannah when daughter Catherine was baptized at the First Baptist Church on October 7, 1853.

 Death

-Scudder died on May 23, 1869, in Westfield, from acute pneumonia.
+Scudder died in 1869, in Westfield, from acute pneumonia.
 He was 54.

 Ephraim died in Savannah three years later while visiting Thomas Davis, a friend of his.
 He had been ill for a period of time, and was visiting Bryan County in the hopes of recuperating.
 He is buried in Savannah's Laurel Grove North Cemetery.
 His headstone reads "a beloved brother".
 His and John's sister, Caroline (1823–1884), is also buried in Laurel Grove North, alongside her husband, Milton Julius Buckner (1809–1875).